 For a taste of the high life, try a feather-light brioche, a croissant with a thousand buttery layers, or a mouth-watering macaron from Ladurée.

 In this section of Paris Insiders Guide you'll discover how to go deep into the culture of food in Paris, and experience a vacation trip like none other.

 But it can be difficult to find the best of Parisian cuisine, to experience food like an Insider.

-So, the creators of the Paris Insiders Guide have opened their little black book of Paris gourmet food addresses.
-And it's all in the Paris Gourmet Food eGuide.
+So, we've have opened our little black book of Paris gourmet food addresses and put the best stuff into a downloadable e-book.
 Discover the belly of Paris — wine tastings, cooking classes, little-known specialty shops.
 We also include 148 recommended restaurants, most of them not well known to visitors.